On the Mat: Involvement with the NWA

 An official member of the NWA since 1972, many of its top stars were featured on the programme when they visited New Zealand.
 As a result, NWA storylines and feuds not only became part of the show but were usually not seen by fans outside the country.
 This was especially true of title defences for the NWA World Heavyweight Championship, defended on the show on several occasions, involving both foreign and native New Zealand wrestlers.

 Peter Maivia very nearly won the title from then reigning champion Harley Race in Western Springs Stadium in 1979, winning the bout via disqualification, and there was a serious concern the estimated 10,000 fans in attendance would riot if Maivia did not address the crowd to explain why the NWA did not allow title changes based on a disqualification win.Auckland Star, 28 February 1979, p.
 31. A 30-minute NWA title match between Race and Rick Martel took up an entire episode of On the Mat.
 After returning to the US, Race would later send a tape of this match to promoters before he entered a territory.

 Another controversial match occurred in 1983 when Mark Lewin seemingly won the NWA title from "The Nature Boy" Ric Flair in a best 2-of-3 falls match in Auckland.
 Although he scored the winning pinfall, and was given the belt, the decision was reversed by referees due to Flair having been tossed over the top rope moments before.
 Although this was not an illegal move in New Zealand, the bout was under NWA regulations and referees were forced to disqualify Lewin.
 In a post-match brawl, Lewin knocked out Flair with the belt and left the ring with it.
-The following year, the NWA World title changed hands between Ric Flair and Harley Race in Wellington, New Zealand and Geylang, Singapore though it would be several years before the NWA eventually recognized them.
+The following year, the NWA World title changed hands between Ric Flair and Harley Race in Wellington, New Zealand and Geylang, Singapore though it would be several years before the NWA eventually recognised them.